 Dewatering of lakes does not include dewatering of drinking water reservoirs.
-Dewatering of drinking water reservoirs is addressed in Section Part III.A.2.a.ii.
+Dewatering of drinking water reservoirs is addressed in Section III.A.2.a.ii.

-12 Conditionally exempt discharges from dewatering of decorative fountains do not include fountain water containing bacteria, detergents, wastes, or algaecides, or any other chemicals in excess of applicable water quality objectives.
+12 Conditionally exempt dechlorinated/debrominated swimming pool/spa discharges do not include swimming pool/spa filter backwash or swimming pool/spa water containing bacteria, detergents, wastes, or algaecides, or any other chemicals including salts from pools commonly referred to as "salt water pools" in excess of applicable water quality objectives.